What Does the Quran Say About God? A Cross-Faith Comparison

 What is the most important thing the Quran says about God?

-Does the Quran say God created the world?
+Does the Quran say God is Lord of the whole universe?

-Why does the Quran say no one should be associated with God?
+What does the Quran say about associating partners with God?

 0 Community answers